RENCI/apsviz-timeseriesdb-ingest/README.md

 python ingestTasks.py --inputDataSource xxxxx_xxx --inputSourceName xxxxxx --inputSourceArchive xxxxxx --inputSourceVariable xxxxx_xxxxx --inputFilenamePrefix xxxxx_stationdata_xxxx_xxxxxx --inputLocationType xxxxxx --inputUnits x --inputTask Source_meta

-where the --inputDataSource xxxxx_xxx is the data source such as namforecast_ec95d, the --inputSourceName xxxxxx is the source name such as adcirc, the --inputSourceArchive xxxxxx is the source archive such as renci, the --inputSourceVariable xxxxx_xxxxx is the source variable name such as water_level, the --inputFilenamePrefix xxxxx_stationdata_xxxx_xxxxxx is the input file name prefix such as ndbc_stationdata_wind_speed, the --inputLocationType xxxxxx is the location type such as tidal, and --inputUnits x is the variables units.
+where:
+  * --inputDataSource xxxxx_xxx is the data source such as namforecast_ec95d,
+  * --inputSourceName xxxxxx is the source name such as adcirc,
+  * --inputSourceArchive xxxxxx is the source archive such as renci,
+  * --inputSourceVariable xxxxx_xxxxx is the source variable name such as water_level,
+  * --inputFilenamePrefix xxxxx_stationdata_xxxx_xxxxxx is the input file name prefix such as adcirc_stationdata_RENCI_NAMFORECAST_EC95D_FORECAST,
+  * --inputLocationType xxxxxx is the location type such as tidal, and
+  * --inputUnits x is the variables units such as m for meters.

 In the next step create the source data files that will be ingested into the drf_gauge_source table by running the following command:

 python createIngestSourceMeta.py --ingestDir /xxx/xxx-xxxxx-xxxx/ --inputDataSource xxxxx_xxx --inputSourceName xxxxx --inputSourceArchive xxxxx --inputUnits x --inputLocationType xxxxx

-where the --ingestDir /xxx/xxx-xxxxx-xxxx/ is the ingest directory such as /data/ast-run-ingester/, the --inputDataSource xxxxx_xxx is the data source such as namforecast_ec95d, the --inputSourceName xxxxx is the source name such as adcirc, the --inputSourceArchive xxxxx is the source archive such as renci, the --inputLocationType xxxxx is the location type such as tidal, and --inputUnits x is the variables units.
+where:
+  * --ingestDir /xxx/xxx-xxxxx-xxxx/ is the ingest directory such as /data/ast-run-ingester/,
+  * --inputDataSource xxxxx_xxx is the data source such as namforecast_ec95d,
+  * --inputSourceName xxxxx is the source name such as adcirc,
+  * --inputSourceArchive xxxxx is the source archive such as renci,
+  * --inputLocationType xxxxx is the location type such as tidal, and
+  * --inputUnits x is the variables units such a m for meters.

 Finally run the following command to ingest that data into the drf_gauge_source table in the database:

 python ingestTasks.py --ingestDir /xxx/xxx-xxxxx-xxxx/ --inputTask ingestSource

-where the --ingestDir /xxx/xxx-xxxxx-xxxx/ is the ingest directory such as /data/ast-run-ingester/
+where the --ingestDir /xxx/xxxxxxx/xxxxxxxx/ is the ingest directory such as /data/DataIngesting/DAILY_INGEST/

 The source is now ready to be used in ingesting data.

+## Deploying To The Sterling Kubernetes Cluster

+Deploying on the Sterling Kubernetes cluster is done using GitHub Actions which pushes the docker image to the RENCI Harbor docker repository.
+A YAML file, with Kubernetes configurations, is then used to deploy as a pod on Sterling.